ReactGenie: A Development Framework for Complex Multimodal Interactions Using Large Language Models: Discussion

 \subsubsection{Better Voice Interfaces}

-\mr{} accepts the user's voice input and generates text and GUI output based on the result.
+\mr{} accepts the user's voice and touch input and generates text and GUI output based on the result.
 We currently provide text but not voice feedback, which is easy to change by using a commercial text-to-speech module.
-However, what can be an area of improvement is maintaining natural language context.
-For example, if the user says, ``What is the best pizza restaurant?'' and then asks, ``What about Chinese food?'' the system should be able to understand that the user is asking about the \textit{best} Chinese food instead of any Chinese food restaurant.
-Note that \mr{} can actually handle some conversations gracefully by using the current UI context as the context for the next command.
-An example would be the user saying, ``Find me the cheapest hamburger at McDonald's'' and then asks, ``Order one of that'' (\mrd{}\texttt{Order.GetActiveCart().addItems([FoodItem.Current()])}). \mr{} would present the food item after the first command and when the user says the second command, \mr{} would know that the user is referring to the food item presented in the UI\@.
+However, a more significant area of improvement is in maintaining natural language context.
+For example, if the user says, ``What is the best pizza restaurant?'' and then asks, ``What about Chinese food?'', the system should be able to understand that the user is asking about the \textit{best} Chinese food instead of any Chinese food restaurant.
+Note that \mr{} can handle some conversations gracefully by using the current UI context as the context for the next command.
+An example would be the user saying, ``Find me the cheapest hamburger at McDonald's'' and then asking, ``Order one of that'' (\mrd{}: \texttt{Order.GetActiveCart().addItems([FoodItem.Current()])}). \mr{} would present the food item after the first command, and when the user says the second command, \mr{} would know that the user is referring to the food item presented in the GUI\@.

 Another way to improve the reliability of the generated interfaces is to better leverage multimodal commands for disambiguation.
 As shown in \autoref{sec:parser-accuracy}, many of our elicited commands include redundant information from voice and the GUI\@.
-Future work can leverage this redundancy and provide extra GUI context to the language parser to further push the parser's accuracy closer to 100\%.
+Future work can leverage this redundancy and provide extra GUI context to the semantic parser to further push the parser's accuracy closer to 100\%.
+For example, a potential path is to improve \mr{} runtime to extra GUI context and enhance the neural semantic parser through prompt engineering to allow it to process the extra GUI context.